preciofishbone/OmniaDocsG2/pages/invite-co-authors/index.rst

 Invite co-authors
 ==================

-If Page Collection settings allow it, authors can invite co-authors for the page.
+If settings in the Page Collection allow it, authors can invite co-authors for the page.
 Regarding permissions, co-authors will simply be authors, there's no separate permission for co-authors.

 Aonther thing to be aware of is that inheritance will be broken when co-authors are invited, if it isn't already, as the permission settings will be specific for the page.